 I’ve got this program, it is useful for making base meshes for sculpting and has some great curve based features.
 The developer is very active in adding and improving features.

 A new trimmed down version of Curvy 3D for beginners to 3D modelling.
+Honestly for the price this one is pretty good and does most of the basics you will need for simple base meshes.

 Nomad is a mobile sculpting app.
 I’ve heard really good things about it, even comparing it to ZBrush for some of its features.
+I haven’t used it because I don’t have a tablet device.

 This is a commercial 3D software that like Blender does a lot of different things for a complete 3D workflow.
 It also has digital sculpting ability.